 Whatever its age, we want to help you take the very best care of your Pringle knitwear.
-Whether it needs a repair, a refresh or a complete servicing, the Knitwear Spa is your next stop.
+Whether it needs a minor repair or a refresh, the Knitwear Spa is your next stop.
 Our expert team will fully assess your garment, carry out any minor repairs, treat any stains, replace missing buttons, and remove unwanted bobbles (pills) from the surface.
 They will then carry out a professional wash and steam and advise of the service cost before carefully packaging it to send back to you, fully refreshed after its time at the Spa.

 If you think that your Pringle knit could do with a trip to the Knitwear Spa then please contact us either by visiting a store or by emailing or phoning Customer Services.
 Once your garment has been confirmed as a Pringle of Scotland piece, it will be sent to the spa team in either London or Scotland, depending on the level of attention required.

 Our estimated turnaround time is 2-4 weeks, depending on the service being carried out and the current demand.
 You will be notified as soon as your knitwear is ready to collect from store, or will be delivered directly to you.